 - 18.1 When the Assembly Commission operates as the strategic and financial leader within a formal partnership, the public service elements of that partnership will comply with this Scheme. - 18.2 When the Assembly Commission joins a formal partnership that is led by others, the Commission's input will comply with this Scheme.
 Other partners will be encouraged to respect the principles of this Scheme. - 18.3 When the Assembly Commission becomes a partner in a consortium, we will encourage the consortium to comply with this Scheme.
-When we operate in the name of this consortium, we will do so in accordance with this Scheme. - 18.4 Final versions of legal documents and legal agreements with individuals, organisations or groups are available in the partner's official language of choice.
+When we operate in the name of this consortium, we will do so in accordance with this Scheme. - 18.4 Legal documents and legal agreements with individuals, organisations or groups are available bilingually, unless they are requested in only one official language.